reagrouptest/simple-sinatra-application/README.md

 1. Login to AWS console.
  [aws login](https://aws.amazon.com/console/)
 2. Look for AWS service- cloud formation.
 Go to the service and select 'create stack'.
 To create stack you can upload the file to S3 or use your local machine to upload the file.
 In this case you can use your local machine to 'upload a template file' called vpc.yml which was downloaded from git repository.
 This will build your network in AWS.
-Follow below process flow-
+Follow below:

 Process flow-
 AWS service-->cloudformation-->create stack-->upload a template file-->choose file-->stack name